 - Response and coordination among humanitarian organizations

 - Operational security environment for staff and assets

 - Decision-making through timely access to critical information.

-Within 48 hours of a disaster, the ETC provides vital security communications services and voice and internet connectivity to assist humanitarian workers in their life-saving operations.
+Within 48 hours of a disaster, the ETC provides vital security communications services and voice and internet connectivity to assist the response community in their life-saving operations.
 Within four weeks, ETC services are expanded for continued emergency relief.

-Currently in the tactical planning phase, the ETC 2020 Vision will see the cluster evolve from being primarily a service provider, to broker, facilitator and convenor of technology in emergency response.
+Through its ETC2020 strategy, the cluster is evolving from being primarily a service provider, to broker, facilitator and convenor of technology in emergency response.